MucTepDayH16/qvnt/README.md

 ___
 ## Features
 1. Ability to simulate up to 64 qubits, which is a limit for 64-bits machines.
-   But usual machine (with 4Gb RAM) only allowed to run 26 qubits, which is enough for study cases.
+   But usual machine (with 4Gb RAM) only allowed to run 26 qubits, which is enough for study cases;
-2. A set of necessary 1- or 2-qubits operations, including general 1x1 and 2x2 unitary matrix, to build your own quantum circuits.
+2. A set of necessary 1- or 2-qubits operations, including general 1x1 and 2x2 unitary matrix, to build your own quantum circuits;
-3. Existed quantum operations are tested and debugged to be safe in use.
+3. Existed quantum operations are tested and debugged to be safe in use;
-4. Accelerated circuit execution using multithreaded *Rayon* library.
+4. Accelerated circuit execution using multithreaded *Rayon* library;
-5. Complex quantum registers manipulations: tensor product of two registers and aliases for qubit to *humanify* interaction with register
+5. Complex quantum registers manipulations: tensor product of two registers and aliases for qubit to *humanify* interaction with register.

 ___
 ## Usage